-The fair values of cash and cash equivalents, current accounts receivable, long-term receivables and liquid securities are approximately equal to their value as disclosed in the consolidated financial statements.
+The fair values of cash and cash equivalents (Level 1), current and long-term accounts receivable (Level 3) are approximately equal to their value as disclosed in the consolidated financial statements.
 The fair value of long-term receivables was determined by discounting with estimated market interest rates for similar financing arrangements.

-The fair value of long-term debt differs from the amount disclosed in the consolidated financial statements.
-The estimated fair value of long-term debt as of December 31, 2011 and 2010 was \$8,666 million and \$10,225 million, respectively, as a result of discounting using estimated market interest rates for similar financing arrangements.
+The fair value of long-term debt (Level 3) differs from the amount disclosed in the consolidated financial statements.
+The estimated fair value of long-term debt as of December 31, 2012 and 2011 was \$7,035 million and \$8,666 million, respectively, as a result of discounting using estimated market interest rates for similar financing arrangements.
 These amounts include all future cash outflows associated with the long-term debt repayments, including the current portion and interest.
 Market interest rates mean the rates of raising long-term debt by companies with a similar credit rating for similar tenors, repayment schedules and similar other main terms.
-During the year ended December 31, 2011, the Group did not have significant transactions or events that would result in nonfinancial assets and liabilities measured at fair value on a nonrecurring basis.
+During the year ended December 31, 2012, the Group did not have significant transactions or events that would result in nonfinancial assets and liabilities measured at fair value on a nonrecurring basis.